 I recommend starting the renewal process at least 30 days before your permit expires.

-After five years of legal residence, you can apply for permanent residency or Portuguese citizenship.
-For citizenship, you'll need:
+After 5 years of legal residence, you can apply for permanent residency in Portugal or Portuguese citizenship.
+For citizenship, you’ll need:

 - Basic Portuguese language proficiency (A2 level)